Probing holography in $p$-adic CFT: -adic representations

 We further assume that we are dealing with irreps.
-According to the admissibility theorem\footnote{The original Harish-Chandra's admissibility theorem \cite{Harish-Chandra} only works for real reductive Lie groups.}, all unitary irreps of a $p$-adic reductive group such as $GL(2,\mathbb{Q}_p)$ \cite{Whittaker} are admissible, so we only consider admissible ones.
+According to the admissibility theorem\footnote{The original Harish-Chandra's admissibility theorem \cite{Harish-Chandra1,Harish-Chandra2,Harish-Chandra3,Harish-Chandra4} only works for real reductive Lie groups.}, all unitary irreps of a $p$-adic reductive group such as $GL(2,\mathbb{Q}_p)$ \cite{Whittaker} are admissible, so we only consider admissible ones.
 This is also empirically reasonable, because at least for real and complex Lie groups, their irreps naturally appearing in PDEs, geometry, number theory and physics are all admissible \cite{natural}.
-The admissibility theorem was originally proven in \cite{Berstein1} and later illustrated in \cite{Bernstein}\footnote{In this set of lecture notes, all adjectives ``irreducible'' should be interpreted in the category of unitary representations.} (Section II.2.2).
+The admissibility theorem was originally proved in \cite{Berstein1} and later illustrated in \cite{Bernstein}\footnote{In this set of lecture notes, all adjectives ``irreducible'' should be interpreted in the category of unitary representations.} (Section II.2.2).
 These were recently improved upon to work for more general TDLC groups \cite{First} and \cite{Admissibility1} (Corollary 6.30).

-Now to be complete, we present the definition of an admissible representation.
-An {\it admissible} representation $(\pi, V)$ of $G$ requires that the subspace of $V$ fixed by any compact open subgroup of $G$ is finite-dimensional \cite{L-function,Admissibility1, Bernstein}.
-It also has to be {\it smooth}, meaning that for $v \in V$, the function

-is smooth, i.e. locally constant\footnote{It is absent on usual Lie groups, such as $SU(2)$.} \cite{L-function, autreps, UCLA}.
+For a rigorous definition of an \textit{admissible} representation, we refer the reader to these textbooks \cite{L-function,Admissibility1, Bernstein}.
 Furthermore, a smooth irrep is admissible \cite{L-function} (Theorem 6.1.11).
-Dual representations of admissible representations are all admissible \cite{L-function}.

-Finally we summarize the relations between various $GL\left(2,\mathbb{Q}_p\right)$ representations in Figure \ref{fig:Venn}.
-Automorphic representations are not considered at all, because they are adelic over all prime numbers.